SUMMARY OF BIBLE HISTORY - PART II

 The Voyages of St. Paul

 In his work of spreading the gospel to the Gentile world, St. Paul made three missionary voyages.
-His first voyage (A.D.
-45-49) took him from Antioch to Cyprus, then to Asia Minor, Lystra, then back to Antioch again (Acts 13:4-14:26).
+In his first voyage (A.D.
+45-49) Paul and Barnabas (his companion) went from Antioch to the island of Cyprus; then they crossed the island as far as Paphos; then they sailed to Perga and travelled by land to the Antioch in Pisidia; then they proceeded to Iconium, Lystra and Derbe, then back to Perga again and, finally, to Antioch where they started (Acts 13:4-14:27).
 See Picture # 119 of Bible Atlas for the Map of St. Paul's First Journey.
 He was able to attend the Council of Jerusalem, which was held a year after his first voyage.
 In his second voyage (A.D.
-50-52) Paul and Silas (his companion) started from Jerusalem, passed through Syria, went again to Asia Minor, then to Philippi (capital of Macedonia) where he established a small church (Acts 15:40-16:18); Paul and Silas were arrested for preaching the Gospel, but asked to leave when the magistrates found out that they were also Roman citizens (Acts 16:19-40); thence Paul proceeded to Thessalonica and several other cities including Athens and Corinth (Acts 17:1-18:17); finally, returning by way of Ephesus he came back to Jerusalem, and then to Antioch (Acts 18:18-18:22).
+50-52) Paul and Silas (his new companion) started from Antioch, passed through Syria and Cilicia, went again to Derbe and Lystra (where they were joined by Timothy), then to Phrygia, Galatia, Troas, and Philippi (capital of Macedonia) where he established a small church (Acts 15:40-16:18); Paul and Silas were arrested for preaching the Gospel, but asked to leave when the magistrates found out that they were also Roman citizens (Acts 16:19-40); then Paul proceeded to Thessalonica, Berea and several other cities including Athens and Corinth (Acts 17:1-18:17); finally, returning by way of Ephesus, Caesarea and Jerusalem, he came back to Antioch (Acts 18:18-18:22).
 See Picture 120 for the Map of St. Paul's Second Journey.
 In his third voyage (A.D.
-53-58) he started from Antioch, passed through Asia Minor and came to Ephesus where he remained for two years; he passed over to Macedonia, then to Greece, to Asia Minor, and to Troas where he stayed a week; he continued his tour of the islands of Lesbos and Chios, thence to Samos and Miletus, and finally back to Jerusalem (Acts 18:23-21:17).
+53-58) he started from Antioch, passed through Galatia and Phrygia, and came to Ephesus where he remained for two years; he then passed over to Philippi in Macedonia, then to Corinth in Greece, and to Troas where he stayed a week; he continued his tour of the islands of Lesbos and Chios, thence to Samos and Miletus; then he sailed again to Tyre and Caesarea, and finally he was back to Jerusalem (Acts 18:23-21:17).
 See Picture 121 for the Map of St. Paul's Third Journey.
 Everywhere he went he preached the Gospel, converted pagans, built Christian communities.
 For this reason he was appropriately called “The Apostle of the Gentiles.”

 Upon his return to Jerusalem, the Jews arrested him.
 But he was rescued by Lysias (Acts 23:26), a Roman tribune, who moved him to Caesarea to protect him from being murdered by the Jews.
 After two years as a prisoner in Caesarea (Acts 24:27), he was sent to Rome at his request to be judged by the Emperor (Acts 25:10-12).
 Thus, Paul had a fourth but non-missionary voyage, and that was his Journey to Rome.
 However, he was shipwrecked at the island of Malta on his way to Rome.
 He survived that shipwreck by a miracle (Acts 21-28).
 But in A.D.
 65 he was beheaded by Emperor Nero in Rome at the same place and the same day that St. Peter was crucified with his head down.
 See Picture 123 for the Map of St. Paul's Fourth Voyage.